MerkulovDaniil/hse24/homework.md

     where $A \in \mathbb{R}^{m \times n}$ with $\mathbf{rank }A = n$, and $C \in \mathbb{R}^{k \times n}$ with $\mathbf{rank }C = k$.
 Give the KKT conditions, and derive expressions for the primal solution $x^*$ and the dual solution $\lambda^*$.

-1. Derive the KKT conditions for the problem
+1. [20 points] Derive the KKT conditions for the problem

     $$
     \begin{split}